Mirza Ghalib in Google Doodle – introspection of a great poet

 Woh har ik baat par kahna ki yuun hota to kya hota”

-(Line 1 & 2 Translation : When there was nothing, God was there..
+(Line 1 & 2 Translation: When there was nothing, God was there..
 If there had been nothing, there would have been God.
 In emptiness, God would still exist.
-In nothingness Only God would exist.
-In the beginning nothing was there, except God.
-If there would have been nothing, God would have still been there.
+In nothingness, only God would exist.
+In the beginning, nothing was there, except God.
+If there had been nothing, God would have still been there.
 My existence has let me down.
 Becoming (My being) has defeated me.
 If I did not exist, what would I be?
 If I did not exist, what harm would it be?

 Line 5 & 6 Translation: A long time has passed since Ghalib passed away, but he still comes back to the memory.
-Saying every-time that had it not been this way, then how it would have been?
-The contemplation that if I have lived my life differently [followed the correct way] what would have I been.
+Saying every time that had it not been this way, then how it would have been?
+The contemplation that if I had lived my life differently [followed the correct way], what would I have been?
 Would it have mattered?
-Would it have amounted to anything other than death because eventually death is the final Truth?)
+Would it have amounted to anything other than death, because eventually death is the final Truth?)